swissellinor/es_griev_d/alte_readme/README.md

 | Third person (Tag: +3) |  él, ella, usted, lo, la, le, suyo, suya, se | ellos, ellas, ustedes, los, las, les, suyos, suyas, se |
 - For pronouns, only the first person singular turned out to be significant.
 - The higher the count of 1P SG, the less probable it is a grievance.

-main.ipynb: Read in the dataset, work with STANZA, tagg the important features

-corpus_analysis.ipynb: Do some wordclouds and table with frequent stuff, count the tags and normalize them, get the weight for the significant features.
-In preparation for the classifier, create an "input table" with the important counts.